Guest post by Adelina Modesti, Honorary Senior Fellow, University of Melbourne

 This blog post is drawn from my article, “Maestra Elisabetta Sirani ‘Virtuosa del Pennello,’” Imagines, 2 (2018, August), 84–96.

 Dr. Adelina Modesti is an Honorary Senior Fellow at the School of Culture and Communication (Art History), University of Melbourne.
 She is a former Lecturer in Art History at Monash University (1984–2002), ARC Fellow at La Trobe University (2008–2011), and AEUIFAI Fellow at the European University Institute, Florence (2008).
 Adelina is a recipient of many awards, and has published widely on women artists and female patronage of the early modern period.
 Her publications include Elisabetta Sirani “Virtuosa.”
 Women’s Cultural Production in Early Modern Bologna (Turnhout: Brepols, 2014), and Women’s Patronage and Gendered Cultural Networks in Early Modern Europe.
 Vittoria della Rovere, Grand Duchess of Tuscany (London & New York: Routledge, 2020).
 She acts as consultant for international art auction houses, museums and cultural institutions, and is an AWA Advocate in Florence for the Advancing Women Artists Foundation, as well as an affiliated researcher on the ACIS and IDEA digital humanities project, Textiles, Trade and Meaning in the Courts of Early Modern Italy during the time of Isabella d’Este.
+Adelina is the author of the Sirani volume (forthcoming, 2022) in the Lund Humphries series Illuminating Women Artists.

 Art Herstory now offers an Elisabetta Sirani note card, which reproduces Signora Ortensia Leoni Cordini as Saint Dorothy, the Chazen Museum’s painting by the artist.
 For more information about these cards, visit the Art Herstory Shop.
 Don’t neglect to visit the Art Herstory Elisabetta Sirani resource page!